 At the Teklanika Rest Stop, you may stand on the open air deck above the Teklanika River to scan for wildlife, enjoy views to Cathedral and Igloo Mountains and the upper Teklanika River Valley.
 The Rest Stop is the turnaround point for this tour.

-Departs from: McKinley Park Village, McKinley Chalet, Denali Princess Wilderness Lodge and the Wilderness Access Center
+Departs from: Denali Park Village, McKinley Chalet, Denali Princess Wilderness Lodge and the Wilderness Access Center

 Prices include $10 Park Entry Fee (Adults Only)